 The town's name was permanently changed to Orlando in 1857.
-It’s unclear why, but it’s thought to be named after Sentinel Orlando Reeve, who was felled by arrows and buried on the south side of Lake Eola having saved his unit guarding the camp.
+The city is thought to be named after Orlando Reeve, a sentinel who was felled by arrows and buried on the south side of Lake Eola after having saved his unit guarding the camp.

 The area was heavily farmed into the early 20th century, first with cattle, then cotton and finally orange groves during the ‘Orange Fever’ period of the late 19th century.

-The Florida Land Boom of the 1920s saw extensive development and Orlando enjoyed minor success as a middle-class resort.
-Although the boom was short-lived, the city’s tourism reputation was consolidated with the opening of Cypress Gardens Adventure Park in 1936.
+The Florida land boom of the 1920s saw extensive development and Orlando enjoyed minor success as a middle-class resort.
+Although the boom was short-lived, the city’s tourism reputation was consolidated with the opening of Cypress Gardens in 1936.

 Cypress Gardens was opened as a botanical garden, but quickly became a major attraction, known for its waterskiing.
-It remained open through until 2009, when it closed, and was reopened as Legoland Florida.
+It remained open through until 2009, when it closed and was reopened as LEGOLAND Florida Resort.

 The rise in theme parks and resorts became exponential, and the city now has the most theme parks and attractions in the world.

-More recently, a burgeoning Central Business District is changing the city’s skyline, and enterprise outside of tourism (information technology and financial services) is being widely encouraged.
-But for now it’s the theme parks that continue to encourage millions of tourists to visit each year.
+More recently, a burgeoning central business district, or financial district, is changing the city’s skyline, and enterprise outside of tourism (e.g. information technology and financial services) is being widely encouraged.
+However, for now, it is the theme parks that continue to encourage millions of tourists to visit each year.